how it works

 What Intermittent & Multi-Lane Indexing Does

 This controlled dwell time allows machine functions to be performed with accuracy and stability, especially when an application involves difficult parts, delicate materials, or process steps that require more time.
+Multi-lane indexing systems increase throughput by running multiple parts in parallel within the same indexed cycle.

 This makes intermittent and multi-lane indexing a strong fit for applications that require: